miniBill/witch-awakening/DLCs/Core/Quests.md

 This is certainly not a solo operation, but you'll want to cooperate with as many others as you can.
 The Avatar is functionally a “world boss” type threat where the Elder Dragon would be a “Raid boss”.
 One named Companion from every faction can join you, plus unnamed.

---- BOBBY TABLE ---

-HOT SPRINGS
+## Quest: Hot Springs
-Folk (Arcadia)
+- Slot: Folk
+- Faction: Arcadia

-Threat 1
+- Threat: 1
-Conflict 1
+- Conflict: 1
-Reward 2
+- Reward: 2

 The Parks and Recreation club has generated the current cycle of Arcadia with the theme that won the poll...
 Hot Spring theme!
 All throughout the generated landscape surrounding the population centers is generated with the intention to produce a high quantity of natural springs and water features.
 You can find any variety of spring feature, hot or otherwise, somewhere in the landscape, and throughout the cycle exploration teams are mapping it out and planning a whole cycle full of organized outings to host parties and spa experiences all throughout.
 Sign up with your friends and enjoy any kind of hot spring or natural pool setting you desire!

 Notes:
 + Any given spring can have co-ed or sex segregated planning.
 + All expected accessories like towels, soaps, oils, provided by staff.
-+Got any skills?
++ Got any skills?
 Volunteer to help set up or provide services!
 +/- Springs CAN have any manner of minor magical effect, including minor inconveniences for drama.

-TOURNAMENT ARC
+## Quest: Tournament Arc
-Heroic (Hawthorne)
+- Slot: Heroic
+- Faction: Hawthorne

-Threat 7
+- Threat: 7
-Conflict 6
+- Conflict: 6
-Reward 7
+- Reward: 7

 What magically inclined academy experience would be complete without the Tournament Arc?
 Looks like you're predestined to participate in one in your future.
 It can take the form of an organized tiered structure, or it could be a Battle Royale, in either case you'll run into contestants ranging from considerably weaker than yourself to equal matches, to some who may be outright stronger than you requiring tactics or cooperation to take down.
 The arena is a specially harmonized Domain bubble allowing exterior observers while preventing magic and effects from escaping it, keeping viewers safe and recording every moment at any angle!